-''' Name where OpenVault is listening? [servername] virtualhostname What port number is the OpenVault server on virtualhostname using?
-[44444] What security key would you like the admin commands to use? [none] '''
+Name where the OpenVault server is listening? [servername] virtualhostname What port number is the OpenVault server on virtualhostname using?
+[44444] What security key would you like the admin commands to use? [none]

 b.
 Update the server name for each DCP using item 6 in the OpenVault DCP Configuration menu: